CREGG CASTLE, CORRANDULLA, COUNTY GALWAY, IRELAND: € 750,000

 Fixtures & Fittings: All fixtures and fittings are excluded from the sale including garden statuary, light fittings, and other removable fittings, although some items may be available by separate negotiation.

-Services: Please be advised that the joint selling agents have not checked the services and any purchaser should satisfy themselves with the availability and adequacy of all services.
+Services: Please be advised that the selling agent has not checked the services and any purchaser should satisfy themselves with the availability and adequacy of all services.

-For Sale by Private Treaty as a Whole Distances; Corrandulla 2 km, Claregalway 11 km, M6 13 km, Galway Airport 13 km, Galway City 16 km, Tuam 19 km, Shannon International Airport 96 km, Limerick City 111 km, Dublin City 210 km (All distances approximate)
+For Sale by Private Treaty.
+Distances; Corrandulla 2 km, Claregalway 11 km, M6 13 km, Galway Airport 13 km, Galway City 16 km, Tuam 19 km, Shannon International Airport 96 km, Limerick City 111 km, Dublin City 210 km (All distances approximate)

-Entry & Possession Entry is by agreement with vacant possession, subject to the rental Agreements in relation to the Castle and Gate Lodge.
+Entry & Possession Entry is by agreement with vacant possession.

 Entitlements to the Basic Payment Scheme: